martinflemingdev/crossplane-composition-kustomize-bug/readme.md

 ## Repo Structure

-There is a simple `base` and `overlay` directory structure with `array` and `map` overlays for both Crossplane's Composition object and K8s's Deployment object.
+There is a simple `base` and `overlays` directory structure with `array` and `map` overlays for both Crossplane's Composition object and K8s's Deployment object.

 The `overlays/array` folders attempt to patch an array item and the `overlays/map` folders attempt to patch a map.

-## To Remapuce Bug
+## To Reproduce Bug

 Clone this repo and cd into crossplane-composition-object directory and run kustomize command.
 ```bash